orsenthil/senthil.learntosolveit.com/posts/2020/02/22/reading-dbase-foxpro-editing-wikipedia.rst

    little beyond that.
 That's how dBASE got started.
 I was thinking of how I wanted to use it.

-`amb operator in lisp`_
+* `amb operator in lisp`_

 It is a neat concept to understand.
 The ruby code made it clear.

-`Wikipedia Editing Quickref`_
+* `Wikipedia Editing Quickref`_

+Adding references seems easiest contribution one can make.

-`Modeling Economics using IPython by Peter Norvig`_
+* `Modeling Economics using IPython by Peter Norvig`_

-What's the story?
+Am I reading this right?
 99 percentile end up with all the wealth and then it get's swapped?

-Adding references seems easiest contribution one can make.

 .. _Life After dBase: https://visualstudiomagazine.com/articles/2007/08/01/life-after-dbase.aspx

 .. _Wikipedia Editing Quickref: https://upload.wikimedia.org/wikipedia/commons/b/b3/Wiki_markup_cheatsheet_EN.pdf

-.. _ Interview with Wayne Ratliff: http://www.foxprohistory.org/interview_wayne_ratliff.htm
+.. _Interview with Wayne Ratliff: http://www.foxprohistory.org/interview_wayne_ratliff.htm

 .. _amb operator in lisp: http://www.randomhacks.net/2005/10/11/amb-operator/